materialize-labs/ai-upwork-proposal-generator/README.md

+Here's the updated README file with the latest information about the app and a mention of the `.env.example` file:

 # Upwork OAuth2 Python App

-This is a simple Python app that demonstrates the authentication process with the Upwork API using OAuth 2.0 and retrieves job applications for a freelancer.
+This is a Python app that demonstrates the authentication process with the Upwork API using OAuth 2.0, retrieves job applications for a freelancer, and stores the data in a SQLite database.

 ## Features

 - Authenticate with the Upwork API
 - Retrieve the user's information
 - List job applications as a freelancer
+- Store job applications and associated details in a SQLite database

 ## Prerequisites